-I am a research consultant and culinary diplomat and have worked on academic courses at American University and George Washington University, as well as for Le Club des Chefs des Chefs, the Club of Chefs of Heads of State.
-I am also a part-time pastry chef, and avid home cook.
+This is the work of Sam Chapple-Sokol, a research consultant and culinary diplomat who has consulted on academic courses at American University and George Washington University, as well as for Le Club des Chefs des Chefs, the Club of Chefs of Heads of State.

 Want to learn more?
-You can follow me on Twitter @culinarydiplo, or read pieces I’ve published in The Hague Journal of Diplomacy, Public Diplomacy Magazine, and Praxis: The Fletcher Journal of Human Security.
-You can also listen to me speak on The Splendid Table or on The Public Diplomat.
+You can follow Sam on Twitter @culinarydiplo, or read pieces he has published in The Hague Journal of Diplomacy, Public Diplomacy Magazine, and Praxis: The Fletcher Journal of Human Security.

 Email him at culinarydiplomacy [at] gmail [dot] com.